IrondiUg/Network_Attack_Detection/README.md

 Follow the steps in this video to set up Cowrie honeypot 👉🏾 https://youtu.be/-ufsdzLr5Oc?si=BbEQvEAqsc9KqL3U

 ### 5.2 SSH Configuration
--	Cowrie was configured to emulate an SSH server on port 2222.
+-	Cowrie was configured to emulate an SSH server on `port 2222`.
 A realistic SSH banner was used to mimic a vulnerable OpenSSH version.
 -	Root and other common usernames were accepted to simulate misconfiguration.

 ### 5.3 Filesystem Customization
 The fake filesystem presented to attackers was customized to increase realism:
--	Simulated directories such as /root, /etc, and /var
+-	Simulated directories such as `/root`, `/etc`, and `/var`
 -	Fake sensitive files (e.g., password lists, backup files) All modifications were made strictly within Cowrie’s simulated filesystem to avoid exposing the real host.
 ________________________________________